uber/hermetic_cc_toolchain/README.md

 From Bazel's perspective, this is almost equivalent to always specifying `--extra_toolchains` on every `bazel <...>` command-line invocation.
 It also means there is no way to disable the toolchain with the command line.
-This is useful if you find bazel-zig-cc useful enough to compile for all of your targets and tools.
+This is useful if you find `hermetic_cc_toolchain` useful enough to compile for all of your targets and tools.

 With `BAZEL_DO_NOT_DETECT_CPP_TOOLCHAIN=1` Bazel stops detecting the default